pixelnate159/PixelJumper/README.md

 # PixelJumper
 Platform game developed in Python and PyGame

-An Windows installer has been included in release v1.0
+A Windows installer has been included in release v1.0.

 To run the code, you will need to download and install Python from here:
 * https://www.python.org/downloads/